ConvoAI-Capstone-SpSu2025/currensee/src/currensee/api/README.md

-# Currensee API
+# CurrenSee API

-A FastAPI server that provides HTTP endpoints for executing the Currensee agent graph and generating PDF reports for client meetings.
+A FastAPI server that provides HTTP endpoints for executing the CurrenSee agent graph and generating PDF reports for client meetings.

 ## Overview

-This API serves as a bridge between Outlook add-ins or other UI applications and the Currensee agent system.
+This API serves as a bridge between Outlook add-ins or other UI applications and the CurrenSee agent system.
 It executes the compiled graph from `currensee.agents.complete_graph` and can return results in JSON, HTML, or PDF format.

+**Note:** This API is part of the `currensee` Python package.
+All commands should be run from the project root directory.

 ## Features